-- 10 units of the paper-frame prop used in Robert E. Neale's comedy routine, "Which Came First?"
+- 10 props used in Robert E. Neale's visual comedy routine, "Which Came First?"

-Bob Neale's "Which Came First?" (in An Essay on Magic) is a funny routine about chickens and eggs that is illustrated with a frame-like prop that folds in an astonishing number of permutations.
+Bob Neale's "Which Came First?" is visual, funny routine illustrated with a cardboard frame that folds into an astonishing number of permutations.

-Whether you want to perform Bob Neale's "Which Came First?" or merely delight in playing with his extraordinary paper toy, these props are for you!
+Whether you want to perform Bob Neale's "Which Came First?" or delight in playing with this extraordinary paper toy, this kit is for you!